Nim is a statically typed programming language. Any variable must be declared before use and assigned a value.

 const n = 12 n = 20 # error

-variables are assigned and evaluated at compile time and their value never changed at runtime.
+variables are assigned and evaluated at compile time and their value never changes at runtime.

 Variable default values